emacs-helm/helm-mu/README.md

 To run mu, helm-mu uses the function `start-process-shell-command`.
 It assumes that the shell called by that function is compatible with the Bourne shell (e.g., bash).
 If your shell is incompatible, the mu command may not work.

 GNU sed is used to do some filtering of the results returned by mu.
-GNU sed is standard on Linux.
-OSX users will need to install GNU sed - OSXs default BSD sed will throw errors.
+GNU sed is standard on Linux, but OSX users will need to install GNU sed - OSXs default BSD sed will throw errors.

 To install GNU sed on OSX using homebrew: